-ST. LOUIS — A majority of the Eighth Circuit U.S. Court of Appeals on June 14 affirmed a lower federal court’s ruling that an excess insurer owes a designer and manufacturer insured $2.76 million for an underlying $6 million settlement of an underlying product liability lawsuit involving defective air ducts, rejecting the excess insurer’s argument that the lower court improperly interpreted the batch clause endorsement (National Union Fire Insurance Company of Pittsburgh, PA, et al. v.
+ST. LOUIS — The Eighth Circuit U.S. Court of Appeals on July 26 denied an excess insurer’s request for a panel rehearing and an en banc rehearing of its request to vacate a ruling that required it to pay $2.76 million to the maker and designer of air ducts that are allegedly defective (National Union Fire Insurance Company of Pittsburgh, PA, et al. v.
 Donaldson Company Inc. v.
 Federal Insurance Co., No. 18-1063, 8th Cir., 2019 U.S. App.
-LEXIS 17897).
+LEXIS 22404).

 TROY, Mich. — A Michigan appeals panel on July 25 affirmed a lower court’s finding that an insurance policy’s “violation of statutes” exclusion barred coverage for an underlying lawsuit alleging that an insured transmitted unsolicited facsimiles in violation of the Telephone Consumer Protection Act (TCPA) (AMCO Insurance Company v Invecor LLC, et al., No. 342498, Mich.
 App., 2019 Mich.
 App.
 LEXIS 4175).